oliverguhr/german-rasa-bot/README.md

 git clone https://github.com/RasaHQ/starter-pack-rasa-stack.git
 ```

+**The starter-pack should be run with the most recent release of Rasa.** If you are feeling adventourous, check out the `latest` branch and install the `master` branch version of Rasa.

 After you clone the repository, a directory called starter-pack-rasa-stack will be downloaded to your local machine.
 It contains all the files of this repo and you should refer to this directory as your 'project directory'.